THE FIELD GUIDE · MARGIN ANALYSIS · 15 SECTORS

 Gross margin is revenue minus cost of goods sold (COGS), divided by revenue.
 It measures how much money a company keeps after paying the direct costs of producing what it sells.
 For a software company, COGS is mostly hosting and customer support.
 For a manufacturer, it includes raw materials, factory labor, and freight.
 The number tells you how much room the business has to cover everything else — R&D, sales, overhead, interest, and taxes — before reaching profit.

 High gross margin signals pricing power.
-A company that charges $100 for something that costs $20 to produce has a 80% gross margin and significant room to absorb cost increases, invest in growth, or weather a downturn.
+A company that charges $100 for something that costs $20 to produce has an 80% gross margin and significant room to absorb cost increases, invest in growth, or weather a downturn.
 A company at 25% gross margin has almost no buffer.
 When input costs rise 10%, the high-margin business barely notices; the low-margin business may swing to a loss.

 What gross margin misses is everything below the line.
 A pharmaceutical company with 68% gross margin may spend 20% of revenue on R&D and another 25% on sales and marketing, leaving an operating margin in the low teens.
 Gross margin tells you the company has a structurally advantaged product — it does not tell you whether the business is run efficiently or generates real profit.
-Two companies with identical gross margins can have wildly different profitability depending on how they allocate spending below COGS.

 Watch gross margin trends, not just levels.
 A declining gross margin often means the company is competing on price, entering lower-margin product lines, or experiencing input cost inflation it cannot pass through.
 If gross margin is falling while revenue grows, the company may be buying top-line growth at the expense of unit economics.
-This is a red flag that shows up in gross margin before it appears anywhere else in the income statement.

 Operating Margin — The Real Efficiency Lens